o-hassari/wordpress-stack-cac/README.md

-# 🚀 Project Wordpress Stack - Deployment Guide
+# 🚀 Wordpress Stack CaC - Deployment Guide

 Welcome to the documentation for the application deployment stack.
 This guide details the necessary steps for setting up our complete environment, including a MariaDB Galera Cluster, WordPress CMS, and Active-Passive Load Balancing.